 The program variables are set equal to NIL at each (non-recursive) entrance to the program, but their values may be changed at any point whatsoever in the computation.
 For example programs can occur within other (higher-level) programs and in such cases an inner program can change any program variable of a higher-level program as well as its own program variables.
 The functions available for changing program variables are set and setq.
 The function set is a function of two variables both of which are evaluated.
-Thus to set a program variable V equal to the value of an expression E, the V must be quoted in the S-expression.
+Thus to set a program variable V equal to the value of an expression E, the V must be quoted in the S-expression, which is entirely equivalent to the previous, and usually more convenient.